 - Richard Morey, Airport manager and owner of Morey Airplane Company (business based at C29), Waunakee resident

 - Kevin Munson, Pilot (not based at C29), City of Middleton resident.
 Serves as AMPAC vice-chairperson.

-- Deana Porter, representative of Middleton Area Development Corporation (owner of the terminal building), City of Madison resident
+- Deana Porter, representative of Middleton Area Development Corporation (owner of the terminal building), Town of Middleton resident

 - Cynthia Richson, Town of Middleton resident and Town Board Chairperson